carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

   os_type -> set_os_type()
   uuid -> set_uuid()

 Each of these methods accepts an array of strings.
-You can find more detailed information about the class methods here(link to workload)
+You can find more detailed information about the class methods here :ref:`RST Overview`

 Example:
 ::

   set_appliance_uuid(['ABCD', 'DEFG'])

-Now lets make another query, but this time use a criteria filter for the os type.
+Next, make a query with a filter for OS type.

 ::